opal/opal-rspec/README.md

   * currently running a lot slower than phantomjs, might need optimization
 * predicate matchers (be_some_method_on_your_subject)
   * Do not currently work with delegate objects (Opal DelegateClass is incomplete)
+* Formatters must be supplied as full classes (otherwise Opal tries to load them from inside the Loader class)

 ## Contributing